cisagov/get.gov/pages/help/help_member-management.md

 ## Manage domain assignments for a member

 Only org admins can manage domain assignments.
-Basic members who have been granted the additional permission to "view all member permissions" can view, but not edit, domain assignments.
+Basic members who have been granted the ability to "view all member permissions" can view, but not edit, domain assignments.

+Note: By default, org admins can’t manage any domains within an organization unless they are added as a domain manager.
+If you’re an org admin and need to manage a domain, you’ll need to assign it to yourself by following this same process.

 1. Sign in to the [.gov registrar](https://manage.get.gov/) using your Login.gov account.
 2. Click the “Members” link in the top navigation bar.